 To change between AM, FM1 and FM2, touch the AM or FM tab.
 You can also access satellite radio by pressing this button.
-See SIRIUS satellite radio later in this section for more information.
+See Sirius satellite radio later in this section for more information.

-When you select: You can: Scan allows you to hear a brief sampling of all radio stations.
+When you You can: select: 204 0444 Show Options Scan allows you to hear a brief sampling of all radio stations.
 Scan Presets allows you to hear a brief sampling of all stations stored in the memory presets.
 Autoset Presets allows you to store the strongest local stations available in the AM and FM frequency bands.
 HD Radio turns HD radio on.
 This allows you to receive radio broadcasts digitally (where available), providing free, crystal-clear sound.
-See the HD Radio TM information in the following section.
+See the $HD\ Radio^{\text{TM}}$ information in the following section.
 Multicast allows you to choose which HD radio broadcast you would like to receive.
 When HD Radio broadcasts are available, this button appears if the selected station has more than one digital broadcast.
 HD1 signifies the main programming status and is available in analog and digital broadcasts.
 Any additional multicast stations (HD2 through HD8) broadcast digitally.
 You can access these by pressing Multicast.
-See the HD Radio TM information in the following section.
+See the $HD\ Radio^{TM}\ information$ in the following section.
 Show Presets View the preset stations.
 Save a station by pressing and holding one of the memory preset areas.
 There is a brief mute while the radio saves the station.
 Sound returns when finished.

-When you select: You can: Set PTY/All Select a category of music you would like to search for and then choose to either seek or scan for the stations.
+Set PTY/All Select a category of music you would like to search for and then choose to either seek or scan for the stations.
 Note: The system scans the frequency band three times for the chosen program type.
 If the program type is unavailable in your reception range, the system returns to the previous station.

 ^{}This feature is only available in the United States.
+This feature is only available on the FM1 and FM2 radio tabs in the United States.